gekkekoe/esphome-ecodan-hp/proxy_connecting.md

 ## Flash it yourself.
 If you want to do flash it yourself, install the ESPHome integration as an addon in home assistant.
+1. Choose new device and press continue
+1. Give it a name, for example ecodan-esphome
+1. Choose for example esp32-s3
+1. A configuration will be added
+> [!IMPORTANT]
-Choose new device, press continue, give it a name, for example ecodan-esphome, choose for example esp32-s3.
-DO NOT CHOOSE ENCRYPTION-KEY (skip)
+> DO NOT CHOOSE ENCRYPTION-KEY (skip)

-You need to fill in (wifi) secrets (in the upper right corner of the esphome dashboard).
+1. You need to fill in (wifi) secrets (in the upper right corner of the esphome dashboard).
-Example of the code is here:

 ```
 # Your Wi-Fi SSID and password
 wifi_ssid: "wifi network id"
 wifi_password: "wifi password"
 ```

-And click save.
+1. Click save.
-Now go to the new device and choose EDIT.
+1. Now go to the new device and choose EDIT.
-Copy the raw code from githubs ecodan-esphome.yaml into this new device and overwrite ALL existing code.
+1. Copy the raw code from githubs [ecodan-esphome.yaml](ecodan-esphome.yaml) into this new device and overwrite ALL existing code.
-Instead of the `esp32s3.yaml` Fill in `esp32s3-proxy2.yaml` as configuration in `ecodan-esphome.yaml`.
+1. Instead of the `esp32s3.yaml` Fill in `esp32s3-proxy2.yaml` as configuration in `ecodan-esphome.yaml`.
+> [!TIP]

-Example packages code with esp32s3-proxy2.yaml:
+> Example packages code with esp32s3-proxy2.yaml:
 ```
 packages:
   remote_package: